kibi-network/Kixt/-/Transmissions/index.md

 Documents may consist of any number of [pages][page].
 A [transmission] may consist of multiple documents, or only part of one.

-A document is automatically opened within any [transmission] whenever no document is currently open and a character is encountered which, after reading, is not a [transmission character], [control character], or part of a [data block].
+A document is automatically opened within any [transmission] whenever no document is currently open and a character is encountered which, after reading, is not a [control character] or part of a [message].
 If no document is presently open, a new document may also be explicitly opened by `01 HEAD` or `02 BEGIN`.
 Documents are closed by `19 END`.